 “I like big machines and how they do things, to put it simply,” says Davies.
 “I loved the idea of working in big processing plants and felt as if it would be like having a giant train set to play with.
 I actually started out in a metallurgy processing plant, rather than in engineering.”

-CPC’s size and scope of expertise was a key draw for Davies, this being a key differentiator for the firm which has been in operation since setting up in Kambalda, Western Australia, in 1970.
+The size and scope of expertise at CPC Engineering was a key draw for Davies, this being a key differentiator for the firm which has been in operation since setting up in Kambalda, Western Australia, in 1970.

 Today the company employs over 350 qualified and skilled personnel split between design and engineering units, a combined team which is able to provide a full suite of services from studies and fabrication through to construction and maintenance.